Mark C. Cheung

 Barbara J. Thompson

 BARBARA J. THOMPSON is an astrophysicist at NASA Goddard Space Flight Center in the Heliophysics Science Division.
 Dr. Thompson has devoted the majority of her research efforts to the study of solar eruptions and associated phenomena.
-Her current research efforts focus on field of space weather, understanding how the Sun’s magnetic variations affect geospace.
-She serves as deputy project scientist for the Solar Dynamics Observatory mission, is a senior space weather forecaster at Goddard's Space Weather Research Laboratory, and serves as principle investigator of Goddard's Innovative Data Science task group.
+Her current research efforts focus on the field of space weather, understanding how the Sun’s magnetic variations affect geospace.
+She serves as deputy project scientist for the Solar Dynamics Observatory mission, is a senior forecaster at Goddard's Space Weather Research Laboratory, and serves as principle investigator of Goddard's Data Analytics and Machine Learning task group.
 She has a great deal of experience in analyzing data from multiple sources, and authored or co-authored more than 100 refereed papers, including dozens of papers combining observations with model interpretations.
 Previously, Dr. Thompson served as the executive secretary for the International Living With a Star program and the director of operations for the International Heliophysical Year program.
 She has received more than a dozen NASA awards for mission development, operations, science and community service.
-She earned her Ph.D. in physics from the University of Minnesota.
+She earned her Ph.D. in physics from the Unviersity of Minnesota, Minneapolis.
+She previously seved on the Academies’ Committee on Solar and Space Physics.

 Gary P. Zank